 Self Lymphatic Massage

-You can lightly manipulate the lymph nodes that lie just beneath the surface of the skin with your fingertips in slow, circular motions, beginning around the temples, jaw, behind the ears, down the neck and above the collar bones, and cup your hands into your armpits to stimulate lymph circulation in the primary nodes through the upper body (refer to the diagram above for lymph node locations).
+Lightly manipulate the lymph nodes that lie just beneath the surface of the skin with your fingertips in slow, circular motions.
+Begin around the temples, jaw, and behind the ears.
+Move down the neck, above the collar bones, and cup your hands into your armpits to stimulate lymph circulation in the primary nodes through the upper body (refer to the diagram above for lymph node locations).
 You can do the same for the nodes in the groin as well.